 Internships and Work Based Learning

-The primary objective of The Blackstone Valley Hub for Workforce Development is to establish a talent and education pipeline that serves our workforce in the Blackstone Valley region and beyond.
-One of the ways we achieve this is by facilitating Internship Programs that are customized to meet the specific requirements of each school district.
-These internships offer valuable real-life experiences and significantly influence students' career decisions.
+A primary objective of The Blackstone Valley Hub for Workforce Development is establishing a talent and education pipeline that serves our workforce in the Blackstone Valley region and beyond.
+One of the ways we achieve this is by facilitating Internship Programs customized to meet the specific requirements of each school district.
+Internships offer valuable real-life experiences and significantly influence students' career decisions.
 By bridging the gap between education and industry, these programs foster closer collaboration and understanding between businesses and schools.
-With the assistance of the BV Hub, both businesses and schools can effectively collaborate and address the needs and challenges of working together.
+With the assistance of the BV Hub, both businesses and schools effectively collaborate and address the needs and challenges of working together.

 Our Internship Program is funded through the MA DOE Connecting Activities Grant, MassHire, and subsidized service from Hub partnered school districts.
 For more information on how to become a partnered school district, please contact us.